-The Dogo Argentino is credited to Antonio Nores Martínez primarily for its development for the purpose of big game hunting such as with Puma and Wild Boar.
-It was developed in 1928 by crossing several lines including the Cordoba Fighting Dog, Great Dane, Boxer, Spanish Mastiff, Old English Bulldog, Bull Terrier, Great Pyrenees, Pointer, Irish Wolfhound and Dogue de Bordeaux.
-It is remarkable the resemblance it has to the Pit Bull Terrier of old so most knowledgeable breeders would profess that this breed or at minimum its close ancestors must have also had a strong influence.
-Others believe that some of the claims of some of the breeds used were mere fanciful discussion and not a reality based on the genetic traits the breed currently expresses.
+The Dogo Argentino is credited to Antonio Nores Martínez primarily for its development for the purpose of big-game hunting, such as with Puma and Wild Boar.
+It was developed in 1928 by crossing several lines, including the Cordoba Fighting Dog, Great Dane, Boxer, Spanish Mastiff, Old English Bulldog, Bull Terrier, Great Pyrenees, Pointer, Irish Wolfhound, and Dogue de Bordeaux.
+It is remarkable the resemblance it has to the Pit Bull Terrier of old, so most knowledgeable breeders would profess that this breed or, at minimum, its close ancestors must have also had a strong influence.
+Others believe that some of the breeds' claimed to be used as mere fanciful discussion and not a reality based on the genetic traits the breed currently expresses.

 One of the most notable aspects of the breed is that it is often stark white.
-Scientifically the term leucistic is used to describe animals that are all white yet prove not to be albinistic due to the presence of melanin as evidenced in a black nose.
-While this can have certain appeal, it should also be noted that high levels of white are noted to be related to various auditory issues including complete deafness.
-This is due to the fact that melanin has a large part to do with auditory development.
+Scientifically, the term leucistic is used to describe all white animals yet prove not to be albinistic due to the presence of melanin as evidenced in a black nose.
+While this can have a certain appeal, it should also be noted that high levels of white are noted to be related to various auditory issues, including complete deafness.
+This is due to the fact that melanin plays a large part in auditory development.

-Because the Dogo Argentino was bred to be a pack hunter and thus much of the dog on dog aggressive nature of its predecessors has been bred out.
-However like many of the molosser types ownership has been made illegal in certain countries like Ukraine, Iceland, Singapore, Australia and the United Kingdom as well as several cities in America.
+Because the Dogo Argentino was bred to be a pack hunter, much of its predecessors' aggressive dog-on-dog nature has been bred out.
+However, like many of the molosser types, ownership has been made illegal in certain countries like Ukraine, Iceland, Singapore, Australia, the United Kingdom, and several cities in America.

-Because the breed shares much of the same history as other molosser breeds it is not a surprise that it bears a strong resemblance to the American Pit Bull Terrier.
-As such this breed can be considered a good candidate in the now developing American Bully breed.
+Because the breed shares much of the same history as other molosser breeds, it is not a surprise that it bears a strong resemblance to the American Pit Bull Terrier.
+The Dogo Argentino breed can be considered a good candidate in the now developing American Bully breed.